DevilXD/TwitchDropsMiner/README.md

 **Features:**

 - Stream-less drop mining - save on bandwidth.
-- Stream tags vs drop campaign validation, so you don't end up watching a stream that can't earn you the drop.
+- Stream tags and drop campaign validation, so you don't end up watching a stream that can't earn you the drop.
 - Stream switching when the one you were currently watching goes offline.
 - Cookie saving between sessions, so you don't need to login every time.
+- Mining is stopped if the last available drop has been mined.

 **Not managed / TODO / manual:**

 - Adding additional drop campaigns from other games to your inventory (requires you to do [account linking](https://www.twitch.tv/drops/campaigns) yourself)
-- Stopping the mining if the last available drop has been mined.
-- A hard limit of up to ~45 streams to manage at the same time.

 **Usage:**

 - Download the [lastest release](https://github.com/DevilXD/TwitchDropsMiner/releases) - it's recommended to keep it in the folder it comes with.
-- Run it - it should ask you for your Twitch username and password, and a 2FA key if you have one setup.
+- Run it and login into your Twitch using your username and password, and a 2FA key if you have one setup.
-- After successful login, it should fetch a list of all available live channels and start mining right away.
+- After successful login, the app should fetch a list of all available live channels and start mining right away.
-- Cookies will be stored in the `cookies.pickle` file, from which the authorization information will be restored on each subsequent run.
+- Persistent cookies will be stored in the `cookies.jar` file, from which the authorization information will be restored on each subsequent run.
-- Note: Username and password are only needed for initial login, and thus can be safely removed from the settings file afterwards.
-Make sure to keep your cookies file safe, as the authorization information it stores can give another person access to your Twitch account.
+- Note: Make sure to keep your cookies file safe, as the authorization information it stores can give another person access to your Twitch account.